 \section{Problem Formulation}

-We consider a setting where certain system parameters $\theta$, such as mass, friction, or utility --- essential for solving the task --- are unknown.
+We consider a setting where certain system \ICLRRevision{or task} parameters $\theta$, such as mass, friction, or utility --- essential for solving the task --- are unknown.
 Unlike existing work for explicit state estimation, we do not assume access to the parameterization of $\theta$.
 We only assume that the underlying $\theta$ can be inferred from interaction data.
 For example, in a bar-pushing task, the center of mass can be implicitly inferred from an interaction video, regardless of whether the push is successful.

 We aim to design a system capable of rapidly solving tasks by planning efficiently and leveraging interactions in the environment.
-For each environment, we assume access to an experience dataset $\mathcal{D}$, consisting of data tuples $d_i = (v_i, o_i, s_i) \in \mathcal{D}$, where $v_i$ represents an interaction video, $o_i$ denotes the object ID, and $s_i$ is a binary success indicator.
+For each environment, we assume access to an experience dataset $\mathcal{D}$, consisting of data tuples $d_i = (v_i, o_i, s_i) \in \mathcal{D}$, where $v_i$ represents an interaction video, $o_i$ denotes the object ID \ICLRRevision{that indexes the underlying physical configuration during data collection}, and $s_i$ is a binary success indicator.
 The dataset contains both successful interactions where $s_i=1$ and failed interactions where $s_i=0$.
 Our work focuses on evaluating whether the selected plans can guide successful action sequences.
-We complement our focus on plan evaluation by using a fixed action prediction module to convert videos into actions for execution.
+We \ICLRRevision{enable this evaluation} by using a fixed action prediction module to convert videos into executable actions.